 - Reflective tape: Reflective decals and stripes greatly increase your visibility.
 Reflective coats and hats help too.

 Prices range from about $1,600 to upwards of $7,000.
 The size and weight of the scooter affect the price, as well as the number of features and accessories.

 When it comes to selecting a vehicle, don’t just go with the least expensive.
 That may even be the best choice, but if it isn’t, at the least you’ll have to return it.
 At the worst, an avoidable accident could result.
 Take your time to look and ask around.
 In most cases, retailers will let you test-drive their scooters.

 Be clear on return policies, warranties, and consider the value in purchasing an extended warranty.

 How Can I Defray The Cost of My Scooter?

-Mobility scooters are expensive, although it's possible to find less expensive options.
+Mobility scooters are expensive, although it’s possible to find less expensive options.
 Unfortunately, Medicare does not help cover the cost of motorized mobility scooters.
-An everyday scooter can be deducted on your income taxes as a medically “assistive” item if approved by your doctor.
-It’s unclear how an off-road scooter might be treated.
-If it’s necessary to the passenger’s professional pursuits (a photographer of wildlife, e.g.), there may be a deduction possible.
+An everyday scooter can be deducted from your income taxes as a medically “assistive” item if approved by your doctor.

-Talk is a tax consultant.
+Talk to a tax consultant.
 Regardless of the outcome of any potential tax deductions, be sure to keep all paperwork relating to correspondence with your doctor and to the purchase of the scooter.

 Those who already have a mobility scooter may be able to get a trade-in value at the time of a new purchase.
 Don’t hesitate to ask the salesperson if they’re interested in this idea.